 The study was conducted at the Usmanu Danfodiyo University Livestock Teaching and Research Farm.
 The Farm is located within the Main Campus of the University at about 10km North of Sokoto Metropolis in Wamakko Local Government Area of Sokoto State.
 Sokoto is located in the Sudano-Sahelian zone in extreme North-Western part of Nigeria.
 It lies between longitude 4o8E and 6o 54’ E and latitudes 1200’ N and 13058’ N and at altitude of 350m above sea level (Mamman et al., 2000).
 The average temperature of 28.3oC (82.9o F), however, the maximum daytime temperature is most of the year below 40oC (104.0o F), the dryness makes the heat bearable.
 The warmest months are February to April, where daytime temperature exceed 42oc (107.6oF).
 The rainy season is from late May to October; during which showers are a daily occurrence.
 Rainfall starts late and ends early with mean annual rainfall ranging between 500mm to 1,300mm.
 There are two major seasons in the state namely wet and dry seasons.
 The dry season starts from October and last up to April, in some part and may extend to May or June in other part of the State.
 The wet season, on the other hand, begins in most part of the State in May and lasts up to September or October (SSMIYSC, 2010).
 The hamattan, a dry, cold and fairly dusty wind is experienced in the State between November and February.
 Heat is more severe in the state in March and April.
 But the weather in the state is always cold in the mornings and hot in the afternoons except during the hamattan period (SSMIYSC, 2010).

-3.2.1 Sources and Processing of Experimental Feeds

-The ingredients used in the experiments include: M. balsamina L. which was sourced from Sokoto State while the remaining feed materials such as maize, rice offal, cowpea husk, cowpea haulms, cotton seed cake and salt was purchased from Sokoto Market (Kara).
-Maize and cowpea hay were crushed to reduce their particle size, cotton seed cake, cowpea husk, rice milling waste, premix, and salt was obtained directly from market
+No need to mention source

-3.2.2 Experimental Design and Diet Formulation
+Experimental Design and Diet Formulation

 A Completely Randomized Design (CRD) was used in this experiment with number of animals representing replication and graded levels of formulated complete diet representing treatments.
 Five animals (comprising 4 ewes and 1 ram) were allocated to each treatment one animal per replication, the animals were balanced for weight prior to the commencement of the Experiment.
 Each animal was housed in a pen measuring 2m 1m, prior to the feeding trial the lambs were maintained on wheat offal and cowpea husk.
-Four complete experimental diets were formulated with graded levels of M. balsamina L. at 0.0, 2.5, 5.0, and 7.5% inclusion levels.
+Four complete experimental diets were formulated with graded levels of M. balsamina at 0.0, 2.5, 5.0, and 7.5% inclusion levels.
 The four experimental diets were used to feed the animals according to the treatments.
 The diets were designated as treatment 1, 2, 3 and 4 in the experiments.
 The gross compositions of the experimental diets are shown in Table 1.
 The experimental diets were isonitrogenous and isocaloric.
 Each group was assigned to one of the experimental diets and fed ad libitum in the morning for 24 weeks.
 Fresh drinking water was offered ad libitum to the animals.

 Table 1: Gross composition and calculated chemical analysis of the experimental diets